Rod Smith (running back): 2017 season

 Smith signed a reserve/future contract with the Cowboys on January 16, 2017.
 In 2017, he returned to running back behind Ezekiel Elliott, Alfred Morris, and Darren McFadden.
 During the preseason, he was moved up to third-string because of his improved play and production on special teams.
 During Week 2 against the Denver Broncos, Smith had his first two carries with the Cowboys, which went for eight yards in the 42–17 road loss.

 When Elliott was suspended for six games for violating the league's personal conduct policy, Smith ended up earning more playing time behind Alfred Morris.
 On Thanksgiving Day against the Los Angeles Chargers, Smith scored his first professional touchdown on a two-yard rush.
 He finished the game with 41 rushing yards, a rushing touchdown, and seven receiving yards.
 During Week 13 against the Washington Redskins, Smith ran for 27 yards and a touchdown as the Cowboys won by a score of 38–14.
 In the next game against the New York Giants, Smith had 47 rushing yards and a touchdown along with 113 receiving yards, including an 81-yard touchdown reception, helping secure a 30–10 victory.
 The following week against the Oakland Raiders, Smith rushed for 13 yards and a touchdown as the Cowboys narrowly won by a score of 20–17.

-When Elliott returned from his suspension in Week 16 against the Seattle Seahawks, Smith's productivity dropped since he only rushed for 10 yards in that game.
+When Elliott returned from his suspension in Week 16 against the Seattle Seahawks, Smith's productivity dropped, only rushing for 10 yards in that game.
 He was declared inactive for the last game against the Philadelphia Eagles, after battling an illness and a sore back.
 Smith finished the season with 55 carries for 232 yards, 4 rushing touchdowns, 19 receptions, 202 receiving yards, one receiving touchdown and 5 special teams tackles (tied for fifth on the team).